Dero-Dev-101/chess/README.md

 ## Acknowledgements

 This project builds upon the original work done by [Andy Williams](https://github.com/andydotxyz).
 We would like to thank them for developing the initial version and making it available as open source.
 Their work has been instrumental in the development of this Dero version.

-You can find the original repository here: [Link to Original Repository]
+You can find the original repository [here](https://github.com/andydotxyz/chess)

 ## Running